 - 6 tablespoons butter, melted

-Press mixture into a 9” pie plate using the bottom of a measuring cup or glass.
+- Press mixture into a 9-inch pie dish using the bottom of a measuring cup or glass.
 You may need to use your fingers to press the sides until compact.

-For a baked graham cracker crust: Bake at 350°F for 10 minutes or until the crust is lightly browned just around the edges.
+- For a baked graham cracker crust: Bake at 350 degrees F for 10 minutes or until the crust is lightly browned just around the edges.
 Cool completely before filling.

 For a slight flavor change, you can substitute an equal amount of brown sugar for the granulated sugar, or add 1/2 teaspoon of ground cinnamon to the graham cracker crumbs.

 Amount Per Serving: Calories: 174 Saturated Fat: 5g Cholesterol: 22mg Sodium: 178mg Carbohydrates: 20g Sugar: 11g Protein: 1g

 If you try this recipe, please rate it and leave a comment on this post.
 Getting feedback from you helps me and other readers too!
 And if you’re on Pinterest, feel free to leave a comment and photo there if you have one!
 Also, if you share on INSTAGRAM, use the hashtag #houseofnasheats and tag me (@houseofnasheats) so I can stop by and give your post some love.
 Thank you!!!